universal-packages/universal-variable-replacer/README.md

 ## Combine replacements

-You can pass your stringh thriugh both function to get a final string
+You can pass your string through both function to get a final string

 ```js
 import { replaceEnv, replaceVars } from '@universal-packages/variable-replacer'